 The number of electric plans you have to choose from is less than what you would get from the Texas state-run website powertochoose.org (or from GeekYourRate.com).
 You should be able to choose from hundreds of plans!

-If you live in the Oncor distribution territory, for example (Dallas/Fort Worth and parts of west Texas), you and everyone else served by Oncor has a choice of over 300 electric plans of varying contract lengths.
+If you live in the Oncor distribution territory, for example (Dallas/Fort Worth and parts of west Texas), you and everyone else served by Oncor have a choice of over 150 electric plans of varying contract lengths.
 Many Retail Electric Providers (electric companies) only offer their best plans on powertochoose.org (and therefore on GeekYourRate.com).

 The other site’s owner gets paid by the electric companies whose plans they offer to you.
 Some sites will admit this, most will not.
 This is why they only offer certain plans to you - specifically only the plans that make them money.
 If you visit another electric shopping site, find out how the site makes money!